icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-scratch.md

-# The "real" iCub server - Installation from scratch
+# The iCub Dedicated Server - Installation from scratch
 Since iCubOS is based on Ubuntu server, we will install Ubuntu server from the default installer and the we manually costimize it.

 # Latest versions